Godot-Languages-Support/godot-lang-support/README.md

   These languages are documented and stable.
 Some people use it in production.

   JavaScript support is a 3rd-party module.
-Modules add built-in support (like GDScript), but require [compiling it into the engine](https://docs.godotengine.org/en/stable/development/cpp/custom_modules_in_cpp.html).
+Modules add built-in support (like GDScript) but require [compiling it into the engine](https://docs.godotengine.org/en/stable/development/cpp/custom_modules_in_cpp.html).
   With JavaScript, you also get support for languages that transpile to JavaScript, e.g. TypeScript or CoffeeScript.

   C# support is an official module.
 If you have a Mono-version of Godot Engine, it comes built into the engine.